dandavison/xenops/README.md

 <br><br>
 With Xenops, we can use this to check calculations done by hand against the output of a symbolic algebra package.

-Both SymPy and Mathematica can return their results to the Emacs buffer as LaTeX code, and Xenops will render this immediately as an image.
+Both [SymPy](https://www.sympy.org/en/index.html) and [Mathematica](https://www.wolfram.com/mathematica/) can return their results to the Emacs buffer as LaTeX code, and Xenops will render this immediately as an image.
 The result is that it feels as if Sympy/Mathematica are returning their results as an image, typeset in traditional mathematical notation, which can be helpful for a quick check of manually-obtained results:

-### SymPy example
+### 3.3.1 SymPy example

 ```latex
 \begin{minted}{python3} :sympy t :results latex